themorlan/openREM/docs/charts.rst

 bar is sub-divided into sections representing the number of studies carried out in each of the 24 hours of that day.
 Each section is colour-coded according to how many studies it represents.

-Hovering your mouse over a section shows you:
+Hovering the cursor over a section shows you the:

-* the x-ray room name
+* x-ray room name
-* the day of the week that the section represents
+* day of the week that the section represents
-* the hour of the day that the section represents
+* hour of the day that the section represents
-* the number of studies that took place in that hour on that weekday in that x-ray room
+* number of studies that took place in that hour on that weekday in that x-ray room

 .. raw:: html
    :file: charts/workload.html